amirhossein-yousefi/fraud_detection/README.md

 automatic pipeline for fraud detection
-In this project I implemented fraud detection model using automatic pipeline and Mlflow for model tracking I also added sample OpenAPI for fraud detection application
+In this project I implemented fraud detection model using automatic pipeline and Mlflow for model tracking I also added sample FastAPI for fraud detection application

 ### Sample usage for API